What's your name?

 Let’s do a little thought experiment.
 Imagine you make and sell your own jerky.
 Your store is called Jerky.com.

-Now imagine a shopper Googles “spicy premium jerky” and lands on your site.
+Now imagine a shopper Googles “spicy premium jerky” and lands on this page:

 This visitor has never heard of Jerky.com and has never bought jerky online (though they have had plenty of overpriced, crappy, store-bought jerky).
 In fact, they’re online because they’re looking for a better solution for their jerky cravings.